 In the era of globalization, countries all around the world have an undeniable influence on our economy and business operations.
 The same applies to the way companies function and, above all, how they process personal data.
 Even if you don’t target or sell to European entities, make sure your company is compliant with Europe’s Global Data Privacy Regulations (GDPR) introduced in 2018 to avoid significant potential fines.
 If you run an international business, remember to research data privacy and data protection regulations in all countries in which you operate.

-4. Make sure your data is secure
+4. Make sure your company data is secure

-In today’s world full of hackers, viruses, malware and other internal and external threats, companies must be able to effectively secure their data.
+In today’s world full of hackers, viruses, ransomware and other internal and external threats, companies must be able to effectively secure their data.
 However, adding to this challenge is the fact that confidential information is increasingly being copied to (or created on) employee hard drives, mobile phones or removable USB drives.
 And because these devices are mobile, they are prone to loss, damage or theft without proper encryption, password protection, and data backups.
 Company servers also need to be “hardened”, which means their software must be properly patched to ensure no security vulnerabilities exist and only authorized employees have access to data.
-These data protections will help save your business from major embarrassment and avoid crippling legal and financial problems.
+These data protection appliances will help save your business from major embarrassment and avoid crippling legal and financial problems.

-5. Turn your data into profit
+5. Turn your company data management strategy into profit

-With the access to relevant data and the use of modern analytics techniques, you can identify practical ways run your company better.
+With access to relevant data and the use of modern analytics techniques, you can identify practical ways to run your company better.
 Whether you want to sell more, reduce risk, improve customer service, or maximize resource utilization, you can create and track Key Performance Indicators (KPIs), to tangibly see how effective your actions are.